chb/smart-docs/datamodel/intro_to_rdf/index.md

 ---
 layout: page
-title: Developers Documentation Quick Introduction to RDF and SPARQL
+title: A Quick Introduction to RDF and SPARQL
-tagline: for developers
 includenav: smartnav.markdown
 ---